gossiperl/erl_embedded_redis/README.md

 `erl_embedded_redis` comes with a 64bit binaries of Redis for OS X and Linux.
 The binaries are in `priv` directory.

-Issuing `redis:start_link(server)` opens an Erlang port, then an (eredis)[https://github.com/wooga/eredis] client is created.
+Issuing `redis:start_link(server)` opens an Erlang port, then an [eredis](https://github.com/wooga/eredis) client is created.

 This client is used for all communication with the server and is also responsible for issuing `shutdown` command to Redis when `redis:stor(server, Pid)` is called.

 The client will use a `hd(value)` of `<<"bind">>`, value of `<<"port">>` and value of `<<"requirepass">>` properties.
 The defaults (if not specified) are `"127.0.0.1"`, `6379` and `""` respecitely.

-Every call to `redis:start_link(...)` will create a temp directory in the `priv` folder.
+Every call to `redis:start_link(server)` will create a temp directory in the `priv` folder.
 A new `redis.conf` will be placed in there and the server will use that copy of the configuration.
 Issuing `redis:stop(server, ...)` will result in the temp folder being removed.
 Temporary configuration is a result of merge of the default `redis.conf` and given startup configuration where keys from given configuration take priority over defaults.

 Windows is currently not supported and ARM not tested (most likely a separate redis build for ARM is required).